What is WastedLocker ransomware and how to protect against it

 Here is our list of the best ransomware tools that will protect against WastedLocker:

-1. CrowdStrike Falcon Insight (EDITOR’S CHOICE) This package provides two levels of protection through a full anti-malware package on each device and a cloud-based threat hunter that gathers activity reports from endpoint units.
+1. CrowdStrike Falcon Insight (EDITOR’S CHOICE) Provides two levels of protection through a full anti-malware package on each device and a cloud-based threat hunter that gathers activity reports from endpoint units.
 Installs on Windows, macOS, and Linux.
 Get a 15-day free trial.

 2. ManageEngine DataSecurity Plus This large package is delivered in four units, which can be purchased individually and they provide data protection methods to block ransomware tempering.
 Runs on Windows Server.
 Get a 30-day free trial.